ocurrent/obuilder/README.md

 A mutable copy of the cache is created for the command.
 When the command finishes (whether successful or not) this copy becomes the new version of the cache, unless some other command updated the same cache first, in which case this one is discarded.

+The `(network NETWORK...)` field specifies which network(s) the container will be connected to.
+`(network host)` is a special value which runs the container in the host's network namespace.
+Otherwise, a fresh network namespace is created for the container, with interfaces for the given networks (if any).

+Currently, no other networks can be used, so the only options are `host` or an isolated private network.

 ### copy